My Dad’s Hands

 That was okay.
 I didn’t need to make a living playing guitar, and I was lucky enough to spend time with some really good musicians and enjoy bothering the neighbors with them.

-Like most guitar guys, I accumulated a lot of gear: stomp boxes (although like most guitar guys, I had five favorite stomp boxes, but unlike most guitar guys, thanks to my size-13 feet they had to be spread out in a 10-foot long line of cables so I could stomp on just one of them at a time), a real live Fender tube amp that tried very sincerely to kill me, but that’s another story, and a pink paisley Telecaster that yes, looked just like the one Prince played, although I hadn’t heard of him yet.
+Like most guitar guys, I accumulated a lot of gear: stomp boxes (although like most guitar guys, I had a half-dozen or so favorite stomp boxes, but unlike most guitar guys, thanks to my size-13 feet, they had to be spread out in a 10-foot long line of cables so I could stomp on just one of them at a time), a real live Fender tube amp that tried very sincerely to kill me, but that’s another story, and a pink paisley Telecaster that yes, looked just like the one Prince played, although I hadn’t heard of him yet.

 I mutated the Telecaster even more; primarily with EMG active pickups that were encased in black ceramic blocks and looked unbearably cool, plus other stuff I won’t bore you with, before I finally admitted I just didn’t like the Telecaster.